Soundproof Your Floors

 Impact and Noise Insulation

-Impact noise is a major problem with floors even where carpet is installed.
-This can be a noise problem particularly in residential units as overhead footsteps are transmitted as noise to the unit below.
+Impact noise is a major problem on floors particularly in residential units as overhead footsteps are transmitted to the unit below.

 There are various soundproofing methods to significantly reduce this impact noise and the selection of sound proof materials depends on the type of floor - slate, timber, tiles, carpet etc.

 Acoustic underlay can be installed at build stage when planning a new home or commercial building or as a retro-fit solution.

 To successfully soundproof a floor you need to add a layer of acoustic underlay to isolate and block BOTH the impact and airborne noise.

 There are only a few products on the market that are able to do both and our Soundblock Solutions consultants will be able to recommend the best options for you.